okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/org/index.md

 <ApiOperation method="post" url="/api/v1/org" />

-Updates your Organization's current settings
+Updates your organization's current settings

-All org setting properties must be specified when updating an Org's profile with a `PUT` method.
+You must specify all Org Setting properties when you update an org's profile with a `PUT` method.
 Any property not specified in the request is deleted.

->**Note:**: Don't use `PUT` method for partial updates.
+> **Note:**: Don't use the `PUT` method for partial updates.

 #### Request path parameters
 N/A